-Your out-of-pocket costs are usually lower when you visit network dentists.
+Your out-of-pocket costs are usually lower when you visit a dentist in the MetLife network.
 That’s because they have agreed to accept negotiated fees that are typically 30 to 45% less than average dental charges in the same community3.
 This may help lower your final costs and stretch your plan maximum.
 Negotiated fees may even extend to non-covered services and services provided after you've reached the plan maximum.4

 Service where and when you want it.